 Somewhat related to point 1, seeking acceptance by peers of the same social status is a powerful motivator in purchase decisions.
 Going against the current is not a very common thing to do for a Chinese, being unique and original is valued much less than being accepted in a social circle.

-Recommendations by friends and peers clearly plays an important role too.
-Motivating buyers to share their favorite brands and products through social media drives brand awareness and creates a valuable favorable buzz around it.
+Recommendations by friends and peers clearly play an important role too.
+Motivating buyers to share their favourite brands and products through social media drives brand awareness and creates a valuable favourable buzz around it.

 8. Fashion versus function